Snowy Mountains Alpine Walk

 Meeting & Transfer:

-You can self-drive to Jindabyne or arrange an optional transfer from Canberra.
-After meeting in Jindabyne, a short transfer takes the group to Guthega for a café-prepared lunch.
+You can self-drive to Jindabyne and stay the night before or book a return transfer from Canberra for $250pp (Contact us for group rates).
+After meeting in Jindabyne, a short transfer takes the group to Guthega for lunch.

 Afternoon Walk: